Node Embedding over Temporal Graphs: Introduction

 In our experiments, we present results for two types of predictions: (1) temporal link prediction, i.e., given a pair of disconnected nodes at time $t$, predict the existence of an edge between them at time $t{+}n$ ; (2) multi-label node classification, i.e., given a node, predict its class.
 We experiment with a variety of real-world networks across diverse domains, including social, biological, and scholar networks.
 We compare our approach with state-of-the-art baselines and demonstrate its superiority by a statistically significant margin.
 In addition, we observe that our algorithm reaches better prediction performance on graphs with a lower clustering coefficient.
 We hypothesize that when the network is more cohesive, the contribution of the network dynamics to the prediction is lower.
 Intuitively, as graph generation follows the preferential attachment model \cite{Barabasi99emergenceScaling}, new nodes will tend to attach to existing communities rendering them more cohesive.
 The usage of dynamics is especially important in graphs that have not yet developed large cohesive clusters.
 We show analysis on several synthetic graphs mimicking different growth dynamics to support this hypothesis.
-We also perform a broad analysis of the algorithm parameters and observe that our alignment approach significantly improves the performance.
+We also show that our alignment approach significantly improves the performance.

-The contribution of this work is threefold: \begin{itemize} [leftmargin=*,labelindent=1mm,labelsep=1.5mm] \item We propose \tntv, an algorithm for feature learning in temporal networks that both optimizes for preserving network structure and network dynamics.
-We present results for both node classification and edge prediction tasks. \item We study when network dynamics brings most value for network structure prediction.
+The contribution of this work is threefold: (1) We propose \tntv, an algorithm for feature learning in temporal networks that optimizes for preserving both network structure and dynamics.
+We present results for both node classification and edge prediction tasks.
+(2) We study when network dynamics brings most value for network structure prediction.
 We identify that in order to learn it successfully, a minimum historical behavior of a node is needed.
-Additionally, we observe that predictions over graphs of higher clustering coefficients are not significantly improved by incorporating network dynamics into node embeddings. \item We empirically evaluate \tntv for both edge and node prediction on several real-world datasets and show superior performance. \end{itemize}
+Additionally, we observe that predictions over graphs of higher clustering coefficients are not significantly improved by incorporating network dynamics into node embeddings.
+(3) We empirically evaluate \tntv for both edge and node prediction on several real-world datasets and show superior performance.